 The annual Eskimo Days celebration in Henderson is a celebration of winter activities presented by the Henderson Fire Department, with all proceeds used to purchase new firefighting equipment.
 Eskimo Days features free winter recreational activities such as snowmobiling, sledding, and skating.
 There’s also food and beverages served, and old-time music during the day at the Fire Hall, with a dance and raffle during the evening at the Brass Top Hall.

 The various churches in Henderson hold different events throughout the year.
 Centennial Lutheran has been having an annual Fish Fry for over 35 years now, St. Paul’s UCC has a brunch banquet, and St. Joseph’s has a Fall Festival every autumn.

-Le Sueur-Henderson High School crowned new Homecoming Royalty in September of 2013.
-Named Homecoming King was John Garibay, and crowned Homecoming Queen was Julie Ulrich
+– Le Sueur-Henderson High School crowned new Homecoming Royalty in September of 2015.
+Named Homecoming King was Shane Boehne and Queen was Erica Redmann.

 The City of Henderson was founded in 1852 by famous pioneer Joseph Renshaw Brown.